 - List your property on multiple sites so guests can find you in various places online.

-- Carefully craft your listing with a well-worded description and professional-quality photos.
+- Carefully craft your listing with a well-worded description and professional-quality vacation rental photos.

 - Utilize social media marketing on as many platforms as possible.